SHATISHSHUKLA/Credit-Card-Transactions/README.md

 # Credit-Card-Transactions

+# Overview
-In this project, we analyze credit card transactions using SQL to gain insights into customer spending patterns and detect any potential fraudulent activities.
+In this project, we analyze credit card transactions using SQL to gain insights into customer spending patterns.
 The dataset used for this analysis contains credit card transaction records with information such as transaction date, amount, merchant, and customer details.

-To describe your project on credit card transactions in SQL on GitHub, you can create a detailed README.md file that provides an overview of the project, its objectives, and instructions for running and using the SQL scripts.
-Here's a suggested structure for your project's README.md:

-Credit Card Transaction Analysis in SQL
-Overview
-In this project, we analyze credit card transactions using SQL to gain insights into customer spending patterns and detect any potential fraudulent activities.
-The dataset used for this analysis contains credit card transaction records with information such as transaction date, amount, merchant, and customer details.

-Objectives
+# Objectives
 The main objectives of this project are:

 Data Exploration: Explore the credit card transaction dataset to understand its structure and content.